-Dolphins’ Hall of Fame linebacker Buoniconti dead at 78
+Dolphins Hall of Fame linebacker Buoniconti dead at 78

-MIAMI (AP) — Pro Football Hall of Fame middle linebacker Nick Buoniconti, an undersized overachiever who helped lead the Miami Dolphins to the NFL’s only perfect season, has died at the age of 78.
+MIAMI (AP) — Pro Football Hall of Fame middle linebacker Nick Buoniconti, an undersized overachiever who helped lead the Miami Dolphins to the NFL’s only perfect season and became a leader in the effort to cure paralysis, has died at the age of 78.

-Buoniconti died Tuesday in Bridgehampton, New York, said Bruce Bobbins, a spokesman for the family.
-A cause of death was not immediately given.
+Buoniconti died Tuesday in Bridgehampton, New York, said Bruce Bobbins, a family spokesman.

+In recent years, Buoniconti struggled with symptoms of CTE, a degenerative brain disease associated with repeated blows to the head.
+He had recently battled pneumonia, Dolphins senior vice president Nat Moore said.

-Buoniconti was bypassed in the NFL draft but went on to a 15-year career.
-He helped the Dolphins win back-to-back Super Bowls, including the 1972 team that finished 17-0.
+The 5-11, 220-pound Buoniconti was bypassed in the NFL draft but went on to a 15-year career.
+He was captain of the Dolphins’ back-to-back Super Bowl champions, including the 1972 team that finished 17-0.

-Following retirement, Buoniconti and his son, Marc, worked to raise more than a half-billion dollars in the search for a cure for paralysis.
+Following retirement, Buoniconti and his son, Marc, worked to raise more than a half-billion dollars for paralysis research.
 The younger Buoniconti was paralyzed from the shoulders down making a tackle for The Citadel in 1985.

 Marc Buoniconti said his father was his biggest hero.